 I don’t think there’s much argument that Eldred Stebbing’s Zodiac label, which operated under that name, and then as Key, from 1957 to the early 1980s, is likely the most important record label to have set up shop in New Zealand.

 There was, of course, an earlier label operated by the Stebbing family under that name, which released 78s from the 1940s to the early 1950s.
 However, this entry is mostly concerned with the later, post rock and roll, label of the same name.
-Eldred and brother Phil worked as partners until 1958 when they fell out and there was a very brief break until early 1959 when Eldred started releasing discs on his own.
+Eldred and brother Phil worked as partners until 1954 when they fell out and there was a brief break until late 1957 when Eldred started releasing discs on his own, the brothers having resolved their differences (Phil would write songs for Eldred's releases in the early days of the new operation).
 Thereafter it was Eldred, with wife Margaret, and later his sons Robert and Vaughan, who owned the Zodiac label.
 It remains in the family.

 Not only did Zodiac record and release countless crucial and important NZ acts, it also provided recording facilities to many other acts that appeared on other labels, both in Eldred's basement studio in Saratoga Avenue, and after 1970, in the Jervois Road, Herne Bay studio that Stebbing Recording Centre and the Zodiac label still occupy.
 Along with like-minded pioneers like Phil Warren and the earlier Tanza and contemporary Viking and Allied International, it was the beginning of a New Zealand owned recording industry that has exploded in the decades since.